GEORGE HENRY WATERS 1890-1916

 1916 was the most active year of the underground war – the British exploded a total of 750 mines along the BEF front line, the Germans 696.

-1917 was relatively quiet.
-117 British mines were detonated compared with 106 German.
-By the beginning of 1917 it can be argued that the BEF had won the war underground.
-The Battle of Messines, 7-14 June 1917 was notable for the success of mining operations but at the Battle of Vimy, earlier in the year, 9-14 April the Commanding Officers took a more cautious approach to the use of mine warfare.
+At the Battle of Vimy, 9-14 April the Commanding Officers took a cautious approach to the use of mine warfare.
 In analysing the 19 distinctive crater groups fired by French, British, Canadian and Germans in the 4 miles of No-Man’s Land in the Vimy Sector it was decided that 4 should be avoided due to the presence of clay on account that they would be always full of water.
 Initially, a plan was devised for 26 large mines to be worked to support the assault – 4 were abandoned due to technical difficulties, 2 were detonated before 9 April for defensive purposes, 5 were fired as planned, 8 were prepared but not used and 7 others appear not to have been undertaken.

 I am very sorry to have to return you your letter addressed to your late husband together with the book by Ruskin on Political Economy.